Moonriz-ar/alkemy-challenge-react/README.md

 <h3 align="center">Alkemy React Challenge ✨</h3>

   <p align="center">
     This is a front end React challenge from Alkemy, where a web application hotel menu was developed using Spoonacular API.
-Technologies used: JWT local storage for authentication, React useContext and useReducer for state management, Sweet Alert for pop up alerts, Formik for form validation.
+Technologies used: JWT local storage for authentication, Create React App, React useContext and useReducer for state management, Sweet Alert for pop up alerts, Formik for form validation.
     <br />
     <br />
   </p>